TazkiyaTech/quran-sdk/Android/README.md

         jcenter()
     }

-Next, you need to copy the following dependency declaration into the `build.gradle` file of your Android project:
+Next, you need to add the following `quran-sdk` dependency declaration into the `build.gradle` file of your Android project:

     dependencies {
-        compile 'com.tazkiyatech:quran-sdk:1.0.0'
+        implementation 'com.tazkiyatech:quran-sdk:1.0.0'
     }

 ## Initialisation